Call Us: 800-380-5040

 Keep Your Promises

-During some seminars or webinars, financial advisors will offer an incentive for calling after the presentation.
-Be sure you deliver on that promise in a timely manner and in the same fashion that you initiated the promise.
+Whatever it is, it’s vital that you keep your word.
+Be sure you deliver on that offer in a timely manner and in the same fashion that you initiated it.
 The prospect kept their end of the deal, so keep your word.
 Do not leave any room for doubt.
-By keeping your promise, it will show prospects that you are trustworthy and have integrity.
+By keeping your word, it will show prospects that you are trustworthy and have integrity.

 Discover and Build Trust

-Being a financial professional means prospects are putting a lot of trust and faith into your professional guidance.
 As you begin forming a relationship with your prospect, try to learn more about them.
 If you can build trust and a relationship with your prospect, they will be more likely to work with you and even recommend you to friends and family.
+This means creating a referable community within your practice, which is more business for you!

 Show Concern to Create Desire

-Prospects looking for a financial professional might have concerns about their money or their financial future.
+Prospects looking for a financial advisor might have concerns about their money or their financial future.
 Because you have been building a relationship and trust with your prospect, you have heard their concerns.
 This is the time to create an urgency to help, whether it is from a team member or yourself.
 Let them know you are the help they have been looking for.

 Overcome Objections